UbuntuKylin/kylin-user-guide/data/guide/kylin-ipmsg/en_US/index.md

 <br>

 ## About
-Click "About" in the main interface to see the details of Kylin Ipmsg, as shown below.
+Click "About" in the main interface to see the details of Kylin Ipmsg, as shown in Fig 10.

 ![Fig 10 About](image/10.png)